Romain3Ch216/TlseHypDataSet/docs/source/quickstart.rst

    $ pip install TlseHypDataSet

-Download the hyperspectral images in an :code:`images` folder:
+Download the hyperspectral images at `www.toulouse-hyperspectral-data-set.com <www.toulouse-hyperspectral-data-set.com>`_ in an :code:`images` folder:

 .. code-block::